This story is dedicated to my Dad.

 The elitist view of American history that is taught in American schools is poor preparation of our kids to be good citizens.
 It’s based on the premise that American greatness was the natural order of things.
 Less than heroic events like wiping out the American indigenous people, slavery, Jim Crow and Vietnam don’t smell in most American history textbooks.
 James Loewen’s Lies My Teacher Told Me is a good primer on that and how badly American history is taught.

 There was little American greatness in 1787 when delegates to the Constitutional Convention met to rescue the potential greatness of the Revolutionary War from the ineptness of the Articles of Confederation.
-Against almost impossible odds, they produced a representative federal government never before tried on such a large scale that has survived 250 years and until recently, a blueprint for progressive government worldwide.
+Against almost impossible odds, they produced a representative federal government never before tried on such a large scale that has seen the United States through good times and bad for 250 years.

 They achieved the impossible through compromise that seems unfathomable in today’s politics and by finessing issues they knew were beyond their ability to address in 1787.
 Slavery and true representative government were left to future generations.
 The Civil War was the near inevitable result and we’re still dealing with a convoluted Electoral College that skews elections.

 This is not to minimize what was achieved.
 It is only to point out that there is no ‘natural order’ of things.
-Indeed, history is usually very messy, as pointed out above.
-Even the Founding Fathers, the elite of the elite of their time, didn’t get everything right.
+Even the Founding Fathers, the elite statesmen of their time, maybe of all time, didn’t get everything right.
 But at least they were more or less honest about what they couldn’t do.

 Eisenhower also started our Vietnam intervention.
 It sucked in the next three Presidents, all of them supporting quasi-dictators and last two lying through their teeth in the name of fighting Communism to avoid being labeled as the first American President to lose a war.
 So much for the honesty of the Founding Fathers.